 Pinot Grigio or Pinot Gris — Grown best in Italy and Oregon, this wine tends to be medium bodied, with underlying flavors of apple, pear and peach.
 The wine also tends to have a spicy note.Rose’ – Dry, crisp and full of flavor.
 I would suggest a Bandol from Provence or Tavel, both from southern France.
 Unlike White Zinfandel, where red and white wine is simply mixed together, French Rose’ achieves its color by using the natural process of leaving the skin in contact with the wine during the fermentation.

-You may think that red wines shouldn’t be included in this list, but rather than choosing a bold, tannic, high alcohol wine, opt for a young, light bodied, higher acidity red that begs to be chilled.
+that red wines shouldn’t be included in this list, but rather than choosing a bold, tannic, high alcohol wine, opt for a young, light bodied, higher acidity red that begs to be chilled.
 Deeper colored, more complex red wines, like the Cabernet, are generally kept at optimal preservation temperatures between 55°F and 65°F. But light bodied, young reds, like the ones listed below, are perfect choices for summer when chilled in your Wine Captain® Model.

 Chinon – A light red from the Loire Valley, France.
 This wine is generally made in a light style using the Cabernet Franc grape, but can achieve bold levels of complexity depending on the wine maker.
 Also best served chilled, a Chinon can also have a spicy, mineral taste.